rinikerlab/vsa/README.md

 VCD Spectra Alignment (VSA)

-Lennard Boeselt
+Lennard Böselt

 Alpha version (v0.6)

-The idea behind this project is two-folded:
+The idea behind this approach is two fold:
-1. Automatically identify the individual scaling factors of each normal-mode.
+1. Automatically identify the individual scaling factors of each normal mode.
 2. Determine the absolute stereochemistry of the given molecule.

-If users of this code find any bugs, or have molecules where this given approach does not work, we would be very pleased if this could be shared with us.
+If users of this code find any bugs, or have molecules where this given approach does not work, please share it with us.

 TO BE ADDED:
 1. INSTALLATION GUIDE